About Us

 After dedicating over eight years at Starbucks, Abby felt a deep calling to leave the corporate world behind and pursue something that felt more meaningful.
 As someone who grew up in poverty, Abby understands the struggle of having big dreams but lacking the resources to make them a reality.
 This personal experience ignited a passion within her to help others—especially children—access the creative opportunities they deserve.

-Abby’s mission is clear, to help kids bring their artistic dreams to life.
+Abby’s mission is clear: to help kids bring their artistic dreams to life.
 She believes that every child, no matter their background, should have the chance to explore their creativity and develop their artistic talents.
 Abby is dedicated to supporting the next generation of young artists, helping them turn their passions into real possibilities.

 • Scottie Johnston